What is Skin Care Vitiligo (Leucoderma)? Explains DermatologistCureka

 Light therapy is very effective.
 PUVA therapy has been used for many years and outdated now.
 It has a few side effects and very slow in repigmentation.

-Narrow Band UltraViolet B (UVB) is the latest in Light therapy and has minimum side effects.
+Narrow Band UltraViolet B (UVB) light is the latest in Light therapy and has minimum side effects.
 Re-Pigmentation is faster and it also helps control the spread of the disorder.

 High power Narrow Band UVB is the most effective in re-pigmentation but is limited to smaller areas.